developerNanda/CritiquesFeedBack/Readme.md

-# Feedback and Discussion Tracker
+# Critiques Feedback Discussion Board

 This is an application designed to track feedback and discussions for a variety of users, including technical persons, sponsors, and other stakeholders.
 The app allows users to submit feedback, rate services or products about various technical issues or topics.